codingsneha/YUJI/README.md

 ## 📄 Project Documentation

-For a comprehensive overview of the project, download and review [project overview PDF](docs/project_overview.pdf).
+For a comprehensive overview of the project check out [project overview PDF](docs/project_overview.pdf).

 ## 📦 Project Structure